+Appendix Three

-Appendix 7 Care of the child with a HEAD INJURY
+Care of the child with a HEAD INJURY

-When the injury happens the first person at the scene should assess whether the child can be taken to the medical room or the nurse or first aider should come to them.
+When the injury happens the first person at the scene should assess whether the child can be taken to the medical room or the Medical Officer or first aider should come to them.
 An ambulance should be called immediately if there has been any loss of consciousness.
 (See procedure for summoning an ambulance).

-ASSESSMENT BY NURSE OR FIRST AIDER
+ASSESSMENT BY MEDICAL OFFICER OR FIRST AIDER